HelpMeFinishPhD/Qcamp2019/missions/Charlie_M1.md

 1. Gather all the necessary components, and note down the polarity and the pin assignments.
 The facilitator will give a short lecture and demonstration about breadboard, but in case you miss it, you can refer to Section 1.2.3.
 1. Construct the circuit according to the diagram, noting the polarity and the pin assignment. *If the polarity or pin assignment is incorrect, you might burn the components.* If you are unsure about certain stuffs, ask the facilitator.
 1. There are two ways to proceed. <br>
-[First way: the open way] Construct the sender and receiver circuit in the same breadboard using the same Arduino.
+**[First way: the open way]** Construct the sender and receiver circuit in the same breadboard using the same Arduino.
 However, you will need the help from the `GameMaster` to send/receive IR signals from the main computer.
 You might disrupt Alice and Bob in the process, as they will be doing similar stuffs at that time.
-This might or might not blow up your cover... <br>
+Your cover might be blown... <br>
-[Second way: the discreet way] Construct the sender and receiver facing each other, each connected to different Arduinos, and preferably two different computers.
+**[Second way: the discreet way]** Construct the sender and receiver facing each other, each connected to different Arduinos, and preferably two different computers.
 You can send with one Arduino and receive with another one.
 However, you might want to cover up the devices with a box or something similar, because you don't want Alice or Bob to detect the your IR signal.
 Though they might ask you what the box is for...
 1. Upload the Arduino program `ArduinoClassical.ino` to the correct device.
 You might want to use terminal command `dmesg` to look for the device address, typically in the form of `/dev/ttyACM0` or `/dev/ttyUSB0`.
 1. After finish uploading, you can open the serial monitor with `Shift+Ctrl+M`.
 Try to send `HELP` to the Arduino, and look at the reply.
 Try to send blinking signal with `SBLINK`  or receive blinking signal with `RBLINK`.
 For sender, you should be able to see the blinking IR light with your phone camera (except iPhone).
 For receiver, you should see the indicator light blinking, and the serial monitor prints `BLINK!`.